fifth-postulate/parser-combinators/workshop/guide/src/work/character.md

 # Any character
-The work we have done for the parsing a character `'A'`, could also be done for other charcters.
+The work we have done for the parsing a character `'A'`, could also be done for other characters.

 One could copy the implementation of *parserA* and change it into a *parserB*, a *parserC* or a *parser^* for that matter.